 Introduction

-Dung beetles are an emerging model group for studies in ecology and evolution (Simmons and Ridsdill-Smith 2011) due to the important ecological functionsroles they perform, such as nutrient cycling, soil turnover, secondary seed dispersal and parasite control (Nichols et al. 2008).
-Dung beetles are expected to of interspecific competition for food as species all consume the same food source with little potential for resource partitioning and with hundreds, or even thousands, of beetles per dung pile (Finn and Gittings 2003).
-Despite the apparent competition, dung beetle (Hanksi and Cambefort 1991) with their composition being both repeatable and stable at the landscape scale (Davis et al. 2001; Slade et al. 2007)..
+Dung beetles are an emerging model group for studies in ecology and evolution (Simmons and Ridsdill-Smith 2011) due to the important ecological functions they perform, such as nutrient cycling, soil turnover, secondary seed dispersal and parasite control (Nichols et al. 2008).
+Dung beetles are assumed to forage under conditions of high competition as they share the same food source with little potential for resource partitioning and with hundreds, or even thousands, of beetles per dung pile (Finn and Gittings 2003).
+Nevertheless, typical dung beetle assemblages are highly speciose (Hanksi and Cambefort 1991) with their composition being both repeatable and stable at the landscape scale (Davis et al. 2001; Slade et al. 2007).
 Within this taxonomic diversity are four broad functional groups that differ in the way they utilise dung (Hanski and Cambefort 1991): (1) paracropids, ‘tunnelers’, bury dung directly below the dung pile; (2) telecropids, ‘rollers’, roll balls of dung away before burying them; (3) endocropids, ‘dwellers’, live within the dung pile; (4) kleptoparasites steal dung collected by tunnellers and rollers.
 Each group includes species that exploit the same class of resources in a similar way, thus matching Root’s (1967) original definition of a guild, and some authors (e.g. (Hanski and Cambefort 1991) consider dung beetle functional groups to be comparable to guilds.
 With dung beetles, however, the same resource is exploited across all groups and so the arena for interspecific competition extends across all groups too, so the guild concept is unhelpful in this case (Hawkins and MacMahon 1989).
 We thus refer to them as functional groups rather than guilds and our aim is to investigate whether tunnelers and rollers compete in exploiting shared dung piles in a tropical forest.

-Tunnellers and rollers are the most important groups in terms of volume of dung removed with the other two playing minor roles (Hanksi and Camberfort 1991).
-Inter-guild competition is frequently stated as being high in dung beetle communities and invoked in driving community structure and the evolution of different guilds and species (Finn and Gittings 2003; Simmons and Ridsdill-Smith 2011).
-However, few experiments have attempted to look at interspecific competition in dung beetles (Giller and Doube 1989; Slade et al. 2007) and no experiment has studied competition at the level of guilds or whole communities in the field. f the implications for secondary seed dispersal.
+Tunnelers and rollers are the most important functional groups of dung beetle in terms of volume of dung removed and competition between them is assumed to be high ( Hanksi and Camberfort 1991; Finn and Gittings 2003; Simmons and Ridsdill-Smith 2011).
+Surprisingly, however, the experimental approach has seldom been employed on this topic (Giller and Doube 1989; Slade et al. 2007).
+We have found no previously published experimental studies of competitive interactions between tunnelling and rolling dung beetles yet it is an interesting topic for biodiversity research because of the implications for secondary seed dispersal.
 Where tunnelers are competitively dominant then most seeds in the dung remain concentrated under the dung pile, but where rollers are dominant then secondary seed dispersal should be more effective.
 The two groups could interact through scramble competition for dung as well as interference competition if tunnelers contaminate the dung with soil before the rollers are able form balls and roll them away.
 We tested for competition by measuring the removal (by volume) of fresh dung at replicated sites at which we experimentally blocked dung removal by either tunnelers or rollers for comparison with each other and a control.
 Our expectation was that the volume of dung removed by either group would be greater when the other (competing) group was blocked.

 Methods